Aymen-Anwer/MyGameProject/Docs/Devlog.md

 Welcome to my logbook.
 This is mostly a place for venting and reflecting on the problems I’ve run into: how I solved them, and maybe a bit of random rambling here and there.

-It’s mainly for myself, but feel free to take a peek into my frustrations.
+It’s mainly for myself, but feel free to take a peek into my frustrations!

 ## Thought process (25/09)